BirdeeHub/make_minesweeper_tutorial/README.md

 It has a lot more than that actually.
 It has a full learn to code java guide inside the source code.

+Yes.
+Inside the source code.
+This entire game is a learn to code guide.

 It begins with HowToCodeJava.txt, and then you walk along the program in a particular (but not too convoluted) order.

-It has comments along the way and introduces concepts in a gradually increasing order of difficulty. (or, as close to that as possible while still being a game)
+It has comments along the way and introduces concepts in a gradually increasing order of difficulty. (or, as close to that as possible while still being a game!!)

-and it ends with a coding excercise that should hopefully be within grasp once you make it to the end where you fix a slight bug.
+And it ends with a coding excercise that should hopefully be within grasp once you make it to the end, where you fix a slight bug. (with hints!)

+(Bug does not affect gameplay.
+But it was a real bug.
+I made it.
+On accident.
+Yes there is a link to solutions... try not to use it.)

-It should be challenging, but not too difficult, even if you have no previous knowledge of coding.
+It should be challenging, but definitely not impossible, even if you have no previous knowledge of coding.
+You will need to pay close attention.

 (Dont forget to reference back to the opening text file where I explain what you dont understand as it gets reintroduced when necessary!)

-Of course, at a certain point you have to do, rather than read.
+Of course, at a certain point you have to DO, rather than read.
 But this will get you to that point.

 Go to the install folder of your game, and read the README in app/ or lib/app for more info.

+Don't clone the repo it just has extra stuff.
+Download an installer, (or just the .jar file in app folder and extract it.
+Instructions below.)

+Inside is an entire copy of the app folder of this repo.

 ---------------------------------------------------------------------------------------------------------------------------------------------------

-**version 1.0** is the normal version
+**version 1.0** is the normal version for those who just want a good minesweeper game.

 **version 2.0** contains a compiler you can use, but is an extra 10MB.
+Recommended for learners, because you can jump in with no extra steps!

 if you have 1.0 you will need a version of Java Development Kit to recompile if you wish to edit.